abreksa4/Unicorn/README.md

 - Want to build a closure application?
 Easy.
 - Want to build a PSR-7 middleware app?
 Use your own pipeline implementation.
 (I recommend [league/pipeline](http://pipeline.thephpleague.com/).
 Remember, the `Application` object follows the singleton pattern and is accessible via `Application::getInstance()`.
-I would include support for that by default, but I feel this is not always required by a PSR-7 application, and therefore outside of the Unicorn mission statement)
+I would include support for league/pipeline that by default, but I feel this is not always required by a PSR-7 application, and therefore outside of the Unicorn mission statement)
 - Want to use a "full", controller-based MVC framework?
 Just specify the class and method via routing.
 - Want to use all of the above in the same app?
 Go ahead.

-Unicorn attempts to do only the minimum, providing a service container, a router, a few event hooks for the various stages of the application lifecycle, and a PSR-7 implementation (parser and emitter).
-And if you'd like, consider it an anti-framework framework.
-You might have to write some code... ;)
+Unicorn attempts to do only the minimum, providing a service container, a router, a few event hooks for the various stages of the application lifecycle, and a PSR-7 implementation.
+And if you'd like, consider it an anti-framework framework. **You might have to write some code...** ;)

 ## Installation
-Unicorn isn't hosted on Packagegist as of yet, so:
+Unicorn isn't hosted on Packagist as of yet, so:

 1. Add the following to your `composer.json`:
 	```